What is the climate like in Nueva Andalucia throughout the year?

-Climate is one of the strongest lifestyle drivers in Marbella’s district of Nueva Andalucia.
+The Nueva Andalucia Climate is one of the strongest lifestyle drivers in Marbella’s district of Nueva Andalucia.
 Nestled inland from Puerto Banús, this green residential enclave enjoys a sheltered microclimate created by the Sierra Blanca mountains and the Mediterranean Sea.
 The result is a weather pattern that combines hot, dry summers, mild winters, and nearly 3,000 hours of sunshine per year—a true paradise for those seeking year-round outdoor living.
+This overview reflects exactly what the climate is like in Nueva Andalucia throughout the year.

 But what does that look like month by month, and how does it affect property values and lifestyle choices?
 Let’s dive deeper.